TeskaLabs/asab/doc/asab/pubsub.rst

 	    app.PubSub.publish("mymessage!")

-Asynchronous message delivery can be trigged by providing ``asynchronously=True`` keyword argument.
+Asynchronous publishing of a message is requested by ``asynchronously=True`` argument.
-Each subscriber is then handled in a dedicated ``Future`` object.
-The method returns immediatelly and the delivery of the message to subscribers happens, when control returns to the event loop.
+The ``publish()`` method returns immediatelly and the delivery of the message to subscribers happens, when control returns to the event loop.

 The example of a **asynchronous version** of a message publish to the :any:`Application.PubSub` message bus: